EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 Energy flowing through societal energy conversion chains (ECCs) enables economic activity and facilitates human flourishing.
-To understand economic growth and human well-being, the field of societal energy analysis evaluates ECCs from the primary stage
+To understand economic growth and human well-being, the field of societal energy analysis (among other activities) evaluates ECCs from the primary stage
 (resources extracted from the environment, such as coal, oil, and natural gas)